intel/he-toolkit/docker/README.md

 the user may be prompted to locate a CMake file.
 Clicking on `Locate` shall open a drop-down menu with a list of CMake files that have been detected.
 Select the CMake of a project that you are interested in and this can be built and run through the IDE.
+To change the target, open the `.vscode/settings.json` file and change the `cmake.sourceDirectory` path to the location of another CMake project you are interested in.

 Alternatively, the container comes with pre-built examples and sample-kernels.
 These have all been built via the `hekit` command and are located in